mapeditor/tiled/docs/manual/using-templates.rst

 The Templates View
 ------------------

-Working with templates is done through the Templates View.
-The Templates View is divided into two parts, the left part is a tree view that shows the loaded template groups and their templates, the right part shows a preview of the selected template.
+Working with templates is done through the Templates view.
+The Templates view is divided into two parts, the left part is a tree view that shows the loaded template groups and their templates, the right part shows a preview of the selected template.